 When a project is big, it is broken down into smaller steps.
 These steps are referred to as milestones.
 The “Milestones” list the key dates and events to frame the project’s overall timeline.
 This part of Project Canvas does not need to be detailed.
 It can just be a clear outline of important dates ahead.

 The “Constraints” part specifies the limitations of work processes.
-Unlike risks, the constraints are sure to impact the development process.
+Unlike risks, constraints are sure to impact the development process.

 The “Scope” is the last main character of the project.
-It clarifies the features and the services that will be addressed in a particular project.
+It clarifies the features and services that will be addressed in a particular project.
 You should include what is not included in the project’s scope in this section.
 This way, it will be easier for you to let your client know what you offer them.